trek-view/basecamp/_posts/2021-07-09-preparing-360-video-upload-street-view-publish-api.md

 }
 ```

-After successful upload a full `photoSequence` will be returned with an `id` and nested `photo` object information (including `photoId`'s) for each image in your sequence.
+After successful upload a full `photoSequence` blob will be returned with an `id` and nested `photos` object information (including `photoId`'s) for each image in your sequence.

-The `photoSequence` enters `ProcessingState`: `PENDING` or `PROCESSING`.
+The `photoSequence` then enters `ProcessingState`: `PENDING` or `PROCESSING`.
 This indicates it is going through all the backend Street View checks and processing steps before being published to Google Maps.

 After the Street View processing completes (usually 72 hours, but potentially longer), the `photoSequence` should enter `ProcessingState`: `PROCESSED`.